Paul's Weekly Tips: Well, almost weekly!

 Geese will always flare away from a goose that has been hit because of the sound of the pellets hitting the bird and the sudden change in direction of the bird.
 You can use this to your advantage in several ways.
 Never shoot the closest goose first in a flock because the rest of them will flare away from you.
 If you are on the right side of a pit or blind setup, shoot the goose on the far right and this will push the rest of the flock back to the left so as to give others a better shot.

-Picked this tip up from the winner of the Champion of Champions Goose Calling Contest in Easton, Md. last week.
-This is done every 5 years.
+Picked this tip up from a previous winner of the Champion of Champions Goose Calling Contest in Easton, Md.

 John Taylor said, " More duck and geese have been saved by the call, than harvested by the call!"